robhagemans/basicode-interpreter/README.rst

 BASICODE interpreter
 ====================

-This is a BASICODE interpreter in Javascript, compatible with BASICODE versions 2, 3 and 3C.
+This is a `BASICODE <https://github.com/robhagemans/basicode>`_  interpreter in Javascript, compatible with BASICODE versions 2, 3 and 3C.
 It's free & open source, released under the Expat MIT licence.
 There is `a live demo <http://robhagemans.github.io/basicode/>`_.

-`BASICODE programs <https://github.com/robhagemans/basicode>`_ are available in a separate repository.

 Quick start